-lower the memory bandwidth requirements of a kernel.
+Idea: In GPUs, memory bandwidth is a critical shared resource that often throttles performance, as the combined data required by all of the threads often exceeds the memory system's capabilities.
+To overcome this limitation, the data packing optimization uses a lossy compression approach to sacrifice the accuracy of input data to lower the memory bandwidth requirements of a kernel.
 SAGE accomplishes this by reducing the number of memory accesses by packing the input data, thereby accessing more data with fewer requests but at the cost of more computation.
 This optimization packs the read-only input data in the preprocessing phase and stores it in the global memory.
 Each thread that accesses the global memory is required to unpack the data first.
-This approach is more beneficial for iterative applications which read the same array in every iteration.
+This approach is more beneficial for iterative applications that read the same array in every iteration.
 Most iterative machine learning applications perform the same computation on the same data repeatedly until convergence is achieved.

-Unlike other approximate data type techniques used for CPUs which are implemented in hardware and target computations [23], this software optimization's goal is to reduce the number of memory requests with an overhead of a few additional computation instructions.
+Unlike other approximate data type techniques used for CPUs that are implemented in hardware and target computations [Sampson et al. 2011], this software optimization's goal is to reduce the number of memory requests with an overhead of a few additional computation instructions.
 All computations are done with full precision after unpacking.
-The added computation overhead is justifiable because, for most GPU kernels which are memory bound, it is more beneficial to optimize memory accesses at the cost of a few extra computation instructions than to optimize the computation of the kernel.
+The added computation overhead is justifiable because for most GPU kernels that are memory bound, it is more beneficial to optimize memory accesses at the cost of a few extra computation instructions than to optimize the computation of the kernel.

 Detection: To apply this optimization, SAGE finds the read-only input arrays of kernels.
 As unpacking occurs in each thread, the memory access pattern must be known statically so that SAGE is able to pack the data before the kernel executes.
-In many applications which operate on a matrix, each thread is working on the columns/rows of the input matrix.
-Therefore, SAGE packs the columns/rows of the input matrix and each thread must unpack a column/row before performing the computation.
+In many applications that operate on a matrix, each thread is working on the columns/rows of the input matrix.
+Therefore, SAGE packs the columns/rows of the input matrix, and each thread must unpack a column/row before performing the computation.
 For each candidate input array, SAGE generates an approximate kernel.